TeamworkGuy2/JDataUtil/README.md

 Packages:

+annotation/ - basic annotations that Java lacks, such as Immutable and NotNull

 checks/ - methods for assertions and checks for conformance of methods like equals(), hashCode(), etc...

 dataType/ - data type enums and data type converters